Sanjeev Raja

 news

-Feb 21, 2024 Check out our preprint and talk introducing StABlE, a multi-modal approach for training stable machine learning force fields that combines supervision from quantum-mechanical energies/forces and system observables!
+Feb 21, 2024 Check out our paper (accepted at TMLR) and talk introducing StABlE, a multi-modal approach for training stable machine learning force fields that combines supervision from quantum-mechanical energies/forces and system observables!

 Aug 24, 2022 Starting my PhD in Computer Science at UC Berkeley.
 Excited for the next chapter!